-Find Therapists and Counselors in Mount Pleasant, South Carolina
+Mount Pleasant, South Carolina Therapists

 Find a therapist in Mount Pleasant, South Carolina that meets your needs.
-Browse our comprehensive list of affordable and licensed therapists in Mount Pleasant to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief and more.
+Browse our comprehensive list of affordable and licensed therapists in Mount Pleasant to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief, and more.

 An Overview of Mental Health in Mount Pleasant, South Carolina

 Mount, Pleasant is one of the largest towns in South Carolina with a total population of 86,668.
-The area has experienced a lot of growth in the last couple of decades since the population was only at 6,155 people in 1970.
+The area has experienced a lot of growth in the last couple of decades since the population was only 6,155 people in 1970.
 As the town has grown, it has developed into a large suburban area with plenty of shopping, recreation, schools, and other services.
-In spite of these advancements, Mount Pleasant is still rich in history and has many sites of interest such as the Hibben House, several standing plantations, and the Patriots Point Naval & Maritime Museum.
+Despite these advancements, Mount Pleasant is still rich in history and has many sites of interest such as the Hibben House, several standing plantations, and the Patriots Point Naval & Maritime Museum.

-In spite of such beauty and prosperity, there are still residents who deal with difficult life circumstances.
+Despite such beauty and prosperity, there are still residents who deal with difficult life circumstances.

 For example, one of the most traumatic events the community of Mount Pleasant has gone through was the devastation caused by Hurricane Hugo in 1989.
 It was one of the costliest hurricanes to hit the area and resulted in the death of 49 people, with 12 being South Carolinians.
 Due to its location, the town has had to deal with the impact of storms over the years.